- As low as $446/Night

 Summary:

-This comfortable 2 Bedroom, 2.5 bath apartment has been entirely modernized and all brand new!
+This comfortable 2 Bedroom, 2.5 bath apartment has been entirely refreshed and all brand new!
 Located just a block and a half from King and Cannon, this property is a short walk to all of the shopping and eating in Historic Charleston.
-In the handsome Cannonborough neighborhood, it's a ideal spot for a weekend hideaway.
+In the gorgeous Cannonborough neighborhood, it's a ideal spot for a weekend hideaway.
 With a completely equipped kitchen, you may want to stock up and stay longer!
 The two bedrooms each feature a Queen sized bed, both with private bathroom.

 Guest Access: